The Global HIV/AIDS Epidemic

-HIV, the virus that causes AIDS, has become one of the world’s most serious health and development challenges:
+HIV, the virus that causes AIDS, is one of the world’s most serious health and development challenges.
+According to UNAIDS:

 - The HIV epidemic not only affects the health of individuals, it impacts households, communities, and the development and economic growth of nations.
 Many of the countries hardest hit by HIV also suffer from other infectious diseases, food insecurity, and other serious problems.

 - Despite these challenges, there have been successes and promising signs.
 New global efforts have been mounted to address the epidemic, particularly in the last decade.
 Prevention has helped to reduce HIV prevalence rates in a small but growing number of countries and new HIV infections are believed to be on the decline.
 In addition, the number of people with HIV receiving treatment in resource-poor countries has dramatically increased in the past decade.

 - Progress also has been made in preventing mother-to-child transmission of HIV and keeping mothers alive.
 In 2015, 77% of pregnant women living with HIV globally had access to antiretroviral medicines to prevent transmission of HIV to their babies; new HIV infections among children have declined by 50% since 2010.

 The U.S. President's Emergency Plan for AIDS Relief (PEPFAR) is the U.S. Government’s initiative to help save the lives of those suffering from HIV/AIDS around the world.
 This historic commitment is the largest by any nation to combat a single disease internationally, and PEPFAR investments also help alleviate suffering from other diseases across the global health spectrum.
 PEPFAR is driven by a shared responsibility among donor and partner nations and others to make smart investments to save lives.